 Increasing the money supply in a liquidity trap may not cause any inflation at all.
 Because banks just hoard the increase in the monetary base.

 This is an example of how you can get different opinions.
 One group of economists say increasing the money supply will cause inflation.
 Another group will say – however, in the circumstance of recession, increasing the money supply will not cause inflation.

 Both opinions are theoretically possible.
 You could make a case for either.
 It depends on how people behave and respond to this increase in the money supply.
-It depends on prospects for economic recovery, which may depends on economic growth in the European Union.
+It depends on prospects for economic recovery, which may depend on economic growth in the European Union.

 Economics is not an exact science, because we are dealing with many variables which are hard to control and isolate.
 For example, the impact of quantitative easing depends on the attitudes of bankers and consumers.
 If bankers feel really confident, they may decide to lend the extra money causing growth and inflation.
 If they are worried about the economic climate, they may not lend any extra money and therefore there will be no inflation.

 Therefore, an element of economic forecasting is effectively trying to guess people’s psychology.
 Will they be reckless and spend or cautious and save?
 This is why economic forecasting is often incorrect.
 There are too many variables which are difficult to predict.

 Why Do Economists Disagree on the Same Data?

 It seems reasonable that economists may make different predictions because there is an element of uncertain about the future.
 But, why do economists have different opinions about what happened in the past?